Arianna-Zuanazzi/Bachelor_project/README.md

 The goal of this project is to objectively evaluate the qualitative aspects of different data integration methods.
 I use a panel of statistical and computational metrics to analyze gene expression profiles from breast cancer samples that vary in severity and metastasis.
 Additionally, I have developed a function to benchmark these integration procedures and provide insightful visualizations.

+## System and RStudio
+For my project I used the following version of RStudio, platform and operating system, with the most updated version of all libraries as of 22/05/2023.
+Code may perform differently under different conditions.

+R version 4.2.3 (2023-03-15 ucrt)
+Platform: x86_64-w64-mingw32/x64 (64-bit)
+Running under: Windows 10 x64 (build 22621)

 ## Installation

 To run this project, ensure you have R installed.
 You can install the required packages using the following command: